jbb32104/cs1302-api-app/meta/DEADLINE.md

     there may not be any data for the given date, so changing the date may resolve the issue.
     *******

+    To use the App, select a date, and search for the WS Bets top posts for that date with the search button.
+    If the search throws an alert, sometimes retrying will solve the issue, as the API connection is traffic dependent.
+    If it continues not to work, then there may not be data available for that date.
+Once the WS Bets data is acquired for a date, select different tickers with the Combo Box and press the "Get Stock Data" button to get the stock data for a specific ticker.
+You can then look at whether the Wall Street Bets prediction matches the actual stock trend and determine whether the WS Bets is a useful investing tool for a specific ticker.

 > **Also, include the GitHub `https` URL to your repository.**

 https://github.com/jbb32104/cs1302-api-app